matthieugomez/Binscatters.jl/README.md

 binscatter(df, @formula(Sales ~ Price))
 ```

-- Use a formula to specify one y-variable(s), one x-variable, and, eventually, controls and high-dimensional fixedeffects:
+- Use a formula to specify a y-variable and a x-variable (and, eventually, controls and high-dimensional fixedeffects):
 	```julia
 	@formula(y ~ x +  controls +  fe(fixedeffect))
 	```